When can I claim special circumstances?

 Full details and hours

-Location: Level 3, V Block
+Location: Level 3, V Block, GP

 View map and directions